States We Lend In

 While having to make additional payments on top of your mortgage payments might not sound appealing, keep in mind that this type of insurance makes it possible for many borrowers to secure a mortgage and buy a home in Idaho when they may otherwise not have been able to afford to do so with lower down payment amounts.

-A staple in the world of mortgages in Colorado is the 30-year fixed-rate mortgage.
+A staple in the world of mortgages in Idaho is the 30-year fixed-rate mortgage.
 Like the name would imply, these mortgage programs feature 30-year terms and fixed rate structures, which means 30 years is provided to repay the full loan amount, during which the interest rate will not change.

 This type of home loan program is attractive to many borrowers because the mortgage payment amounts are lower as a result of having a longer amount of time to repay the loan amount in full.
 And since the interest rate remains fixed throughout the duration of the mortgage term, there are no changes to mortgage payments.
 This predictability makes budgeting much easier for most borrowers.